Skraog/Skraog/README.md

 ## 🛠 Skills
 Javascript is my main programming language.
-I'm still learning and I'm currently using it for:
+I'm still learning it and I'm currently using it for:
 - Discord Bots
+- Front end

 #